 It is also of importance to note that Army Maj.
 Marie Therese Rossi was America’s first female fighter pilot.

-Conclusion: Italian Americans, despite being subjected to a long history of prejudice, intolerance and discrimination, have displayed their patriotism, loyalty and love of country to American time and time again, from the Revolutionary War to our sons and daughters who proudly serve us in the U.S. military today.
+Conclusion: Italian Americans, despite being subjected to a long history of prejudice, intolerance and discrimination, have displayed their patriotism, loyalty and love of country to America time and time again, from the Revolutionary War to our sons and daughters who proudly serve us in the U.S. military today.